andrewbruening/Top-Global-Video-Game-Sales/README.md

 ![](Dashboard_Screenshots/platform_bar_gif.gif)
 - This graph was achieved with a combined field (platform & genre) bar graph on a dual axis with a shapes graph (the controller icons)
+- Each shade of blue represents a different genre within each platform, ordered by # of sales.
+- Tooltips can be accessed by hovering.
+Controller icons display similar platform stats (excluding genres)
 - Parameters can then be used to filter the data by Release Year or Region.
 Nearly every graph and table in the dashboard can be filtered by these parameters.

 ## Customer Segmentation and RFM Modeling